telerik/ajax-docs/controls/asyncupload/how-to/how-to-extend-the-radasyncupload-handler.md

 * `TempFileName` is the uploaded file's temporary name.
 It is used by the built-in handler for the temporary folder only.

+### Temporary Folder Usage

+When a custom handler is used, the temporary folder is used as follows:

+* File chunks are stored in it until the entire file is collected and passed to the `Process` method of the handler.
+The entire file is not saved to the temporary folder after that.

+* Entire files (when chunk upload is disabled or when the file fits in a single chunk) go directly to the `Process` method of the handler and are not saved to the temporary folder.
+In such cases, the files are not stored to the hard disk of the server at all and remain in memory only.

+* When a RadAsyncUpload instance initializes, it will write a test file (an empty file with the `RadUploadTestFile` name) to the temporary folder in its `PreRender` event.
+You can disable that by setting the control's `EnablePermissionsCheck` property to `false`.

+Thus, to save files, you would usually use the `Process` method.
+If you are using the `FileUploaded event` to save files, you may get an error: [UploadedFiles.SaveAs Throws FileNotFound Error with Custom Handler](http://www.telerik.com/support/kb/aspnet-ajax/upload-(async)/details/uploadedfiles.saveas-throws-filenotfound-error-with-custom-handler).

 ## Advanced Features of the Handler